A flexible programme of advanced study for students with a wide range of computing backgrounds.

 The University maintains a friendly, intimate and supportive atmosphere, and we take pride in the fact that we know all of our students.
 We have a thriving postgraduate department with regular seminars and guest speakers.

 This postgraduate degree is a flexible programme designed for graduates in computing subjects who wish to widen and/or deepen their knowledge of computing be they seasoned programmers or relative beginners.

-We know how important it is to be at the leading edge of computing and so you will learn from research-active staff in the School of Computing.
+We know how important it is to be at the leading edge of computing and so you will learn from research-active staff.
 Leading researchers teach you and small class sizes mean that they really get to know you, making for an informal and supportive community.

 Industrial collaboration is part of our ethos too, so we regularly include guest experts from industry.

 How you will be assessed

 The taught modules are assessed by continuous assessment plus end of semester examinations in December and March/April.
 The project is assessed by dissertation.